alethes/meteor-pages/README.md

 Settings
 --------
 Settings can be passed as a second argument to `Meteor.Pagination()`.
-Most of them can be changed on the client-side, causing an immediate redraw.
+Many of them can be changed on the client-side, causing an immediate redraw.
+Unless stated otherwise, user-defined functions are called in the context of the *Pagination* object.

 There are two ways to modify settings: